-- Member Countries shall make available to other Member Countries, through the OIE, whatever information is necessary to minimise the spread of important diseases of aquatic animals and their pathogenic agents and to assist in achieving better world-wide control of these diseases. - 2) To achieve this, Member Countries shall comply with the notification requirements specified in Articles 1.1.3. and 1.1.4. - 3) To assist in the clear and concise exchange of information, reports shall conform as closely as possible to the current OIE disease reporting format. - 4) The detection of the pathogenic agent of a listed disease in an aquatic animal should be reported, even in the absence of clinical signs.
-Recognising that scientific knowledge concerning the relationship between pathogenic agents and clinical disease is constantly developing and that the presence of an infectious agent does not necessarily imply the presence of clinical disease, Member Countries shall ensure through their reports that they comply with the spirit and intention of point 1 above. - 5) In addition to notifying findings in accordance with Article 1.1.3. and 1.1.4., Member Countries shall also provide information on the measures taken to prevent the spread of diseases.
-Information shall include possible quarantine measures and restrictions on the movement of aquatic animals, aquatic animal products, biological products and other miscellaneous objects which could by their nature be responsible for transmission of disease.
+- 1) Member Countries shall make available to other Member Countries, through the OIE, whatever information is necessary to minimise the spread of important diseases of aquatic animals and their pathogenic agents and to assist in achieving better worldwide control of these diseases. - 2) To achieve this, Member Countries shall comply with the notification requirements specified in Articles 1.1.3. and 1.1.4. - 3) For the purposes of this chapter an 'event' means a single outbreak or a group of epidemiologically related outbreaks of a given disease that is the subject of a notification.
+An event is specific to a pathogen and strain, when appropriate, and includes all related outbreaks reported from the time of the immediate notification through to the final report.
+Reports of an event include susceptible species, number and geographical distribution of affected aquatic animals and epidemiological units. - 4) To assist in the clear and concise exchange of information, reports shall conform as closely as possible to the OIE disease reporting format. - 5) The detection of the pathogenic agent of a listed disease in an aquatic animal should be reported, even in the absence of clinical signs.
+Recognising that scientific knowledge concerning the relationship between pathogenic agents and clinical disease is constantly developing and that the presence of an infectious agent does not necessarily imply the presence of clinical disease, Member Countries shall ensure through their reports that they comply with the spirit and intention of point 1 above. - 6) In addition to notifying findings in accordance with Article 1.1.3. and 1.1.4., Member Countries shall also provide information on the measures taken to prevent the spread of diseases.
+Information shall include quarantine measures and restrictions applied to the movement of aquatic animals, aquatic animal products, biological products and other miscellaneous objects which could by their nature be responsible for transmission of diseases.
 In the case of diseases transmitted by vectors, the measures taken against such vectors shall also be specified.

-The Competent Authority shall, under the responsibility of the Delegate, send to the Headquarters of the OIE:
+The Competent Authority shall, under the responsibility of the Delegate, send to the Headquarters:

-- 1) in accordance with relevant provisions in the disease-specific chapters, notification, through the World Animal Health Information System (WAHIS) or by fax or e-mail within 24 hours of any of the following events: - a) first occurrence of a listed disease in a country, a zone or a compartment, - b) re-occurrence of a listed disease in a country, a zone or a compartment following the final report that declared the outbreak ended; - first occurrence of a new strain of a pathogenic agent of a listed disease in a country, a zone or a compartment; - d) a sudden and unexpected change in the distribution or increase in incidence or virulence of, or morbidity or mortality caused by the pathogenic agent of a listed disease, present within a country, a zone or a compartment. - e) occurrence of a listed disease in a new host species. - In deciding whether findings justify immediate notification (within 24 hours), Member Countries must ensure that they comply with the obligations of Chapters 5.1. and 5.2. (especially Article 5.1.1.), to report developments that may have implications for international trade; - 2) weekly reports subsequent to a notification under point 1 above, to provide further information on the evolution of the event which justified the notification.
-These reports should continue until the disease has been eradicated or the situation has become sufficiently stable so that six-monthly reporting under point 3 will satisfy the obligation of the Member Country to the OIE; for each event notified, a final report on the event should be submitted; - 3) six-monthly reports on the absence or presence and evolution of listed diseases and information of epidemiological significance to other Member Countries; - 4) annual reports concerning any other information of significance to other Member Countries.
+- 1) in accordance with relevant provisions in the disease-specific chapters, notification, through the World Animal Health Information System (WAHIS) or by fax or e-mail within 24 hours of any of the following events: - a) first occurrence of a listed disease in a country, a zone or a compartment, - b) recurrence of a listed disease in a country, a zone or a compartment following the final report that declared the outbreak ended; - c) first occurrence of a new strain of a pathogenic agent of a listed disease in a country, a zone or a compartment; - d) a sudden and unexpected change in the distribution or increase in incidence or virulence of, or morbidity or mortality caused by the pathogenic agent of a listed disease, present within a country, a zone or a compartment; - e) occurrence of a listed disease in a new host species; - 2) weekly reports subsequent to a notification under point 1 above, to provide further information on the evolution of the event which justified the notification.
+These reports should continue until the disease has been eradicated or the situation has become sufficiently stable so that six-monthly reporting under point 3 will satisfy the obligation of the Member Country.
+For each event notified, a final report should be submitted; - 3) six-monthly reports on the absence or presence and evolution of listed diseases and information of epidemiological significance to other Member Countries; - 4) annual reports concerning any other information of significance to other Member Countries.